-Our Safe and Active travel education program supports schools to increase the number of students walking, riding, scooting and skating safely to school.
+Our programs and resources supporting safe and active travel to school aim to increase the number of students walking, riding, using scooters and skating safely to school.

 - reducing traffic congestion around schools, leading to quieter and safer streets